 Danielle currently serves as Cunningham Township Supervisor, a public aid office that supports and advocates for low-income residents in Urbana and as a Field Instructor for the University of Illinois School of Social Work.

 From 2014-2016 she served as Organizing Director at the Center for Media Justice, where she coordinated a national network of racial justice leaders to win political campaigns for net neutrality, prison phone justice, and broadband expansion for low-income families.
 In 2010, she managed the national campaign that won passage of the Local Community Radio Act.
 She managed the campaign for Carol Ammons for State Representative, the first African American to serve in the Illinois 103rd district; and co-managed the campaign for Laurel Prussing, the first woman to serve as Mayor of Urbana.

 Realizing I enjoyed the medical field as well as the challenges, I attended Paramedic school at Delnor Community Hospital in Geneva.
 After completing the course as well as clinicals, I was hired as a paramedic for the Morris Fire Protection District in Morris, Illinois.
 I worked two years as a paramedic and was hired by Champaign Fire Department in July of 1997.
-At CFD, I have progressed through the ranks and am currently a Captain.
+At CFD, I have progressed through the ranks and am currently a Battalion Chief.
 I have been active on numerous committees at the fire department as well as with Champaign Firefighters Local 1260, the labor organization that represents Champaign Firefighters.
-I recently completed the A.A.S. degree specializing in Paramedicine and with a degree in Business Administration/Public Administration from Southern New Hampshire University.
+I graduated from Parkland College with an A.A.S. degree specializing in Paramedicine and with a degree in Business Administration/Public Administration from Southern New Hampshire University.